 The Company is subject to various anti-corruption laws that prohibit improper payments or offers of payments to governments and their officials for the purpose of obtaining or retaining business.
 The Company's activities create the risk of unauthorized payments or offers of payments by its employees or agents that could be in violation of various anti-corruption laws, including the Canadian Corruption of Foreign Public Officials Act, the United States Foreign Corrupt Practices Act and The UK Bribery Act 2010.
-The Company has implemented policies to discourage these practices by its employees and agents.
+The Company has implemented policies to discourage these practices by its employees and agents and provides training through online courses.